 Whole group instruction (including read-aloud, mini-lessons and shared reading) small guided group instruction and independent reading.

-Bill Roberts uses this curriculum but supplements and extends it with other teaching curriculum to meet the needs of student growth.
+Bill Roberts uses the DPS curriculum and supplements or extends it as needed with other teaching curriculum to meet the needs of our students’ growth.

 Kindergarten Common Core State Standards include: